sybrew/the-seo-framework/readme.txt

 TODO consider making the tooltip wider, or automatically grow or shrink based on the content.
 Then, assess the position (first, test overflow left, then, widen it until it overflows right, with max width: 250px?) // Alternatively, or also, set data-tt-max-width and data-tt-min-width values
 TODO fix get_home_title_seplocation() reversal.

+TODO when one or more posts have been excluded from the archive, the category may be empty; see if this can be reflected in the SEO output as 404.
+TODO replace `the_seo_framework_fetched_description_excerpt` with something that uses `$args`.

+TODO reload the SEO Bar on Gutenberg save action.

 **Detailed log:**